Clarksville Dog Bite Lawyers

 Experienced Clarksville Dog Bite Attorneys Ready To Serve You

 Dog bites pose a frequent and serious health concern in today’s society and are the basis for a significant number of civil suits every year.
-According to the American Veterinary Medical Association and the Center for Disease Control, more than 4.5 million people are bitten by dogs each year, half of which are usually children, and 800,000 of which are serious enough to require medical attention.
-In 2017 dog bites accounted for one-third of all homeowners’ liability insurance claims, costing in excess of $700 million with an average payout in excess of $35,000.
+According to the American Veterinary Medical Association and the Centers for Disease Control and Prevention, more than 4.5 million people are bitten by dogs each year, half of which are usually children, and 800,000 of which are serious enough to require medical attention.
+In 2017, dog bites accounted for one-third of all homeowners’ liability insurance claims, costing in excess of $700 million with an average payout in excess of $35,000.